 This post contains affiliate links, meaning I get a commission if you decide to make a purchase through my links, at no cost to you.
 Please read my disclosure page for more details.

-On today's episode David Bland and Annie Sargent present the ultimate guide to getting around France cheaply using trains, buses and Apps.
+On today's episode David Blanc and Annie Sargent present the ultimate guide to getting around France cheaply using trains, buses and Apps.
 We also discuss low-cost airlines both for your long-haul flights and for regional flights within France.
 Some of them will surprise you!

 David Blanc and Annie Sargent are both tour guides in France so they've used all of these companies and can speak from personal experience.
 Please note that none of the recommendations we give here are affiliate arrangements, we do not stand to earn anything, we recommend them because we like them!